poldracklab/poldracklab.github.io/labguide/research/coding_standards.md

 - Functions should do a single thing that is clearly expressed in the name of the function
 - Functions should include a docstring that clearly specifies input and output

+Here is one example of code that would be difficult to understand and review in a larger script:

 ```python
 sc=[]
 for i in range(data.shape[1]):